 \subsection{Document Processing and OCR Pipeline}

 All collected documents were processed through a Bengali-capable Optical Character Recognition (OCR) and cleaning pipeline to ensure accurate text extraction and normalization.
+Figure~\ref{fig:ocr_pipeline} summarizes the document processing workflow from scanned pages to retrieval-ready segments.
 The workflow included image enhancement, skew correction, and noise reduction prior to OCR to improve recognition accuracy.
 Post-processing corrected common Bengali character errors using rule-based and contextual validation methods.
 Extracted text then underwent normalization to handle inconsistent Unicode encoding, mixed scripts, and formatting artifacts.
 Finally, the cleaned text was segmented into semantically coherent sections (150–300 tokens), each enriched with metadata such as source, topic, and structural position.
 The standardized output was stored in Markdown format to facilitate efficient vectorization and retrieval in the RAG system.